jsrn/jsrn.github.io/uses.md

 ## Hardware

 - 16" [MacBook Pro](https://www.apple.com/uk/shop/buy-mac/macbook-pro).
 It has an M2 chip.
-I like it a lot.
+I like it a lot, but it's a company machine, mot mine.
 - A 104 key [WASD V2](https://www.wasdkeyboards.com/products/mechanical-keyboards.html) with MX Blues.
 It's big and clacky and I love it.
 - A [Logitech G502 Hero](https://www.logitechg.com/en-gb/products/gaming-mice/g502-hero-gaming-mouse.910-005471.html) mouse.
 It's a great mouse, but I'm not good enough at videogames for my mouse to have ever been the bottleneck.
 I do love the unlockable scroll wheel for whizzing through long web pages.
-- An MSI gaming laptop at home.
+- An [MSI Raider GE68](https://www.msi.com/Laptop/Raider-GE68-HX-13VX) gaming laptop at home.
 Not the cheapest way to get a decent gaming rig, but boy is it pretty.
+It has a lot of oomph, but it runs pretty hot.
+- [Jabra Elite 85h (discontinued)](https://www.jabra.com/supportpages/jabra-elite-85h) cans / [Anker Liberty 4 NC](https://us.soundcore.com/products/liberty-4-nc-a3947z61) ear-buds, depending on whether I'm at home or on the go.
+The sound quality and noise-cancelling on both are more than good enough for me, and the batteries last for ages on one charge.
 - A notebook with squared or dotted paper.
 Those diddly little ones are too small and A4 is too big.
 Roughly A5 size is perfect.
 Ideally nothing _so_ nice that I'll feel bad eventually recycling it.
 The problem with beautiful notebooks is that you want your scribblings to be deserving.
 That can be stifling.
 - A black fineliner or gel ink pen.
 I'm not picky about the brand, so long as it doesn't scratch on the paper too much.
 I always wanted to be the kind of person who has a favourite pen and just stockpiles them, but I'm not there yet.